EPCCed/archer-gpu-course/section-4.01/README.md

 ## Exercise

-Revisit the previous problem X.
+Revisit the previous problem for BLAS call `dger()`.
+(A new working template is supplied.)

+The exercise is just to illustrate the use of streams, and of page-locked host memory.

 Suggested procedure: